Collinformatics/COMET/README.md

     python app.py

-- This will generate a URL with an ip address and port, likely http://127.0.0.1:9090
+- This will generate a URL with an ip address and port, it should be http://127.0.0.1:9090
   - Click on the link to go to the website, or enter the address in a browser.